open-cogsci/osdoc/content/pages/tutorials/beginner.md

 - [gaze_right.png](/attachments/gaze-cuing/gaze_right.png)
 - [incorrect.ogg](/attachments/gaze-cuing/incorrect.ogg)

 After you have downloaded these files (to your desktop, for example), you can add them to the file pool.
 If the file pool is not already visible (by default on the right side of the window), click on the 'Show file pool' button in the main toolbar (shortcut: `Ctrl+P`).
 The easiest way to add the four files to the file pool is to drag them from the desktop (or wherever you have downloaded the files to) into the file pool.
 Alternatively, you can click on the '+' button in the file pool and add files using the file select dialog that appears.
 The file pool will be automatically saved with your experiment.

 Your file pool now looks like %FigStep4.
 Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step4.osexp][step4]

 %--
 figure: